magnar81/presenterPi/README.md

 # presenterPi
 Raspberry Pi powerpoint automatiation.
-Based on Raspbian jessie lite with libreoffice installed.
+Based on Raspbian jessie lite, version Januari 2017, 2017-01-11 kernel 4.4 with aditional libreoffice installed.

-The Raspberry pi will wait for a flashdrive with "presentation.odp" (if using powerpoint, save as odp) in root directory and when detected autostart libreoffice impress.
+The Raspberry pi will wait for a flashdrive with "presentation.odp" in root directory and when detected autostart libreoffice impress.
 When flashdrive is removed it will shutdown libreoffice impress and go back to wait for presentation file.
+Be sure to save presentation file as .odp to make it work correctly.

 You can download the complete image file and put it on your Sd-card